Yolanda Broyles-Gonzalez: Awards

 In 1996, Broyles-González received the Lifetime Distinguished Scholar Award from the National Association for Chicana and Chicano Studies.
-This award recognizes her “multiple and invaluable scholarly contributions and her advocacy for the Chicana/o Studies discipline.”
+This award recognizes her "multiple and invaluable scholarly contributions and her advocacy for the Chicana/o Studies discipline."

+Personal life

+Broyles-González was married to musician Francisco González.
+The couple were co-authors on her 2022 book, Mario Barradas and Son Jarocho: The Journey of a Mexican Regional Music.